Lughaidh-w/MongoDB-Movie-Database/README.md

 # SQL Movie Database

-This project gets movie data with web scrapping and using APIs.
+This project creatres movie data with web scraping in Python.

-The data is then loaded into PostgreSQL.
+Next a Docker image is created with MongoDB, the data is loaded into a database on creation.